webdev1001/angulardb/README.md

 # angulardb
 A web design and SEO marketing database front- and back-end application.
 Uses AngularJS with a RESTful PHP MySQL API.
+Full CRUD with revision history and version control.

 ## Installation